Want to know a little more about your wedding photographer?

 It was during this time that I started treating my own photography as a second job, shooting photocalls, live music, stock for image libraries and weddings for friends, which is how I ended up nearly fully immersed in the world of weddings.

-Following a move from London to Melbourne, over 10 years ago I decided it was time to pursue my photography, and weddings are the events that I get most enjoyment from so it made sense to focus my efforts in that area.
+Following a move from London to Melbourne, over 10 years ago I decided it was time to pursue my photography, and weddings were the events that I got most enjoyment from so it made sense to focus my efforts in that area.

-The majority of my photography work consists of weddings in and around Melbourne, Mornington Peninsula and the Yarra Valley, I still also shoot a variety of corporate and event photography.
+Now, the majority of our photography work consists of events and weddings in and around Melbourne, Mornington Peninsula and the Yarra Valley, with all of us shooting a variety ofcorporate and event photography.

-People often ask me to describe my style, and I honestly find that really hard to answer.
+People often ask me to describe our style, and I honestly find that really hard to answer.
 Some might say it's wedding photography without being too weddingy.
 If that makes any sense to you?!

-We're obviously going to capture the key moments you'd expect, but I also like to hunt down the details that you might not expect.
-I like to offer a complete story of the day, not just the shot list from Cosmo Bride.
+We're obviously going to capture the key moments you'd expect, but we also like to hunt down the details that you might not expect, offering a complete story of the day, not just the shot list from Cosmo Bride.

-I could tell you that with our wedding photography we will make all your dreams come true, describe myself and fellow wedding photographers as a 'boutique studio', call my price list an 'Investment', and make your veil blow in the wind like something from a glossy bridal magazine.
-But it's not my style and I find that side of things all a little bit fake and contrived.
+I could tell you that with our wedding photography we will make all your dreams come true, describe myself and fellow wedding photographers as a 'boutique studio', call the price list an 'Investment', and make your veil blow in the wind like something from a glossy bridal magazine.
+But it's not our style and we find that side of things all a little bit fake and contrived.

-As a photographer, it's my belief that I'm there to capture the action of the day rather than create it.
-Obviously I might tweak and move things about slightly when we're shooting some posed photos, but otherwise I follow the days events in a relaxed and candid style, as discreetly as possible.
+As photographers, it's our belief that we’re there to capture the action of the day rather than create it.
+Obviously we might tweak and move things about slightly when we're shooting family or posed photos, but otherwise we follow the day’s events in a relaxed and candid style, as discreetly as possible.

-I promise I will never ask you or your bridal party to jump off a bench for a photo....I like to think that everyone goes home with their dignity still intact after working with me!
+We promise that we will never ask you or your bridal party to jump off a bench for a photo....and like to think that everyone goes home with their dignity still intact after working with us!